glauxian/glauxian.github.io/_posts/2015-06-09-open-letter-of-introduction.markdown

 and strategically important allies in the EVE Changing Universe of EVE Online

-**Social Media Director:** This important position will be in charge of the corporate website, assisting in creating corporate emails for better internal and external communications, updating and expanding our corporate description when neeeded and directing furture ad campaigns to assist the reruitment diretor in bringing in new members.
+**Social Media Director:** _Filled "Mestoris Velur"_ This position is focused on corporate visibility to the EVE community to assist the group in recruiting and expanding its current membership with quality like-minded players.
+This position will work hand in hand with the corporate recruiter.
+Keeping the Glauxian web page up to date is part of this role, monitoring the recruitment channel "Glaux" and advising the CEO on strategic promotion strategies to enhance our reach to active players in EVE.